davidv171/expressBackend/README.md

 ## Tests

 Postman takes care of 47 tests for us.
 They're not really automatic, they were used to test robustness more than to test the logic correctness.

+I will try to implement supertest in the upcoming days.